fabianmartins/alienattack.workshop/README.md

 2. Click **Roles** on the left side of the window.
 3. Find `<envName>WebSocketSynchronousStart_Role` click on it.
 4. Click **Add inline policy**
 5. Press JSON.
-Copy and paste the JSON below:
+Copy and paste the JSON below: (Note the placeholder for the WebSocket ARN)
 ```Javascript
 {
     "Version": "2012-10-17",